simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-battle-albine-blur-onerep-incogni/index.en.md

 ### Automation - **Effortless Data Removal at Your Fingertips**

 - **Albine DeleteMe**: Offers robust automation to handle data removal requests, saving users precious time and effort.
-It streamlines the process by automatically sending official data removal requests on behalf of the user.
+It simplifies the process by automatically sending official data removal requests on behalf of the user.
 Quarterly automated rescans ensure removed data hasn't reappeared.
 Human oversight ensures quality control on difficult removals.

 - **OneRep**: uses a **hybrid combination of automation and manual processes** to ensure the accuracy and completeness of data removal.
 This approach enables meticulous data protection with both speed and accuracy.
 Monthly automated scans with manual intervention for complex brokers provide the best of both worlds.